 Even kids well-versed in the Bible are engaged by a thinking question.
 These aren’t what they’ve heard over and over again because they’re surprising—there’s no single “right” answer.
 And guests who don’t know much about the Bible are equally engaged because they don’t have to know details of the Bible they haven’t learned.
 It’s simply expressing an opinion—and every child has one.

 2. Don’t Ask Projection Questions

 A projection question puts kids in someone else’s skin and has them guess why people acted or reacted the way they did or guess at what they were thinking.

-Example: In children’s ministry, we tend to use projection questions a lot.
+Example: In children’s ministry, we tend to use projection inquiries a lot.
 They sound something like this: “Why do you think Moses didn’t want to lead the Israelites out of Egypt?” or “How do you think Mary felt when she found out she was going to have baby Jesus?”

 Projection questions can end up leaving kids with false impressions about the Bible.
-If someone says Moses didn’t want to lead the Israelites because his real dream was to be a baseball player…kids may walk away thinking that’s what the Bible says.
+If someone says Moses didn’t want to lead the Israelites because his real dream was to be a baseball player, kids may walk away thinking that’s what the Bible says.
 The reality is, we can never know what’s behind a person’s action, reaction, or thinking unless that person directly tells us.

 Instead: Ask real-life questions.

 A real-life question gets kids to connect to people in the Bible based on their personal life experiences.
 Kids may not know why Moses didn’t want to lead the Israelites, but they can probably think of a time they had to do something they didn’t want to do.
 And then they can respond to questions about motivation and reaction—because they know their motivation.